sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> tuple(ContinuedFraction(649 200).convergents)
    ((0, ContinuedFraction(3, 1)), (1, ContinuedFraction(13, 4)), (2, ContinuedFraction(159, 49)), (3, ContinuedFraction(649, 200)))

-The return of a generator of an enumerated sequence is helpful as it allows the caller to define an appropriate static data structure to store all the convergents, if required, e.g. via a dict keyed by convergent index :math:`0, 1,\ldots, n`.
+The return of a generator of an enumerated sequence is helpful as it allows the caller to define an appropriate static data structure to store all the convergents by index, if required, e.g. via a dict:

 .. code:: python